Giovanni Luppis

 Giovanni (Ivan) Biagio Luppis Freiherr von Rammer (27 August 1813 – 11 January 1875), sometimes also known by the Croatian name of Vukić, was an officer of the Austro-Hungarian Navy who headed a commission to develop the first prototypes of the self-propelled torpedo.

 Early years

 Giovanni Luppis (or Ivan Lupis) was born in the city of Rijeka (then Fiume) in 1813, which was at the time part of the Illyrian Provinces, but soon passed back to Austria.
 His parents were Ferdinando Carlo, nobleman of Poreč and Vis, and Giovanna Parich (Parić, Perić), noble of Republic of Dubrovnik.
 Because of his mixed Italian-Croatian ancestry, his family was at different times also known as Vukić, a Croatianized variant of the name Lupis (both meaning "wolf"), and he himself is occasionally referred to as Ivan Vukić, especially by Croatians.

 In the city of Fiume, Giovanni Luppis's family has been powerful shipowners.
-Luppis attended a gymnasium in Fiume and the Collegio di marina, the Austrian naval academy in Venice.
+Luppis attended a gymnasium in Fiume and the Austrian Naval Cadet School in Venice.
 Then he married a noblewoman, the Baroness Elisa de Zotti.